philsturgeon/phil.tech/_posts/2015-09-03-auto-incrementing-to-destruction.markdown

 As a startup, you often have competitors.
 Letting those competitors know the size of your data set, and how many users you have in your system, could lead to some pretty embarrassing situations.

 Looking at the URL `GET /users/6138`, I can go to `GET /users/1`.
-If that shows me data, I can reasonably assume they have 6138 users, but to confirm I can easily make a script that `++$id` and counts every HTTP status `200`, and also counts things like 404 or 410, to give a accurate number of how many active users there are, and how many closed their account.
+If that shows me data, I can reasonably assume they have _at least_ 6138 users, but to find the total I can easily make a script that `++$id` and counts every HTTP status `200`, and also counts things like 404 or 410, to give a accurate number of how many active users there are, and how many closed their account.

 That could embarrass a larger company, or utterly destroy a small startup.